lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 ...
 9000:91a:201:cdba:216:3eff:fe01:b3fd - - [21/May/2022:05:56:49 +0000] "GET /?identity=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJodHRwOlwvXC9zdWIuY2hhbDUuaGFja2FkZW15LmN0ZlwvIiwiaWF0IjoxNjUzMTEyNjA5LCJuYmYiOjE2NTMxMTI2MDksImV4cCI6MTY1MzExMjkwOSwidXNlciI6IlVuZm9ydHVuYXRlIFBlbnRlc3RlciIsInJvbGUiOiJHcmFuZCBNYXN0ZXIgUGVudGVzdGVyIn0.Cv8ROC8pX7HMXwSnjgtYvQbqFVEc2xOqEz9dLiDnt0s HTTP/1.1" 200 11173 "-" "-"
 ````
-We can see his credentials and use it to log as our "master".
+I can see his credentials and I used it to log as my "master".

-(insert grand-master-credentials)
 ![Grand master credentials](/will-hack-for-coffee/assets/images/nsec2022/grand-master-credentials.png)

 ### Serialize 101

 A simple Hello word! page with the source available.
-There a weird s parameter that I will tamper with later.
+There is also weird s parameter that I will tamper with later.

 ````
 <?php